Rotations at Georgetown Plastic Surgery comprise of two clinical sites:

 Please meet at ground floor preoperative area, 7:00AM on your first day of the rotation.
 You will meet with us to touch base, then have orientation (9:00AM second floor Gorman at OSE) where you will be introduced to our EMR systems: Medconnect, Amalga, Centricity.
 ID and parking will be obtained at this time.

 In terms of general expectations, we hope that you will feel fully integrated into our teams.
-You will undoubtedly be proactive, pre-round, write notes/orders when appropriate, and help with the occasional scut necessary in the care of patients.
+You will undoubtedly be proactive, pre-round, write notes/orders when appropriate, and help with the floor work necessary in the care of patients.
 You will be given access to case/clinic schedules for each team which will help you prepare and decide how to make the most of your experience with us (with guidance from the residents).

-Every Thursday morning (6-9am), the residents are excused from clinical obligations to attend a weekly didactic conference.
+Every Thursday morning (6-9am), the residents and students are excused from clinical obligations to attend a weekly didactic conference.
 Your attendance at the conference is expected; however there will be times when cases are scheduled to begin before conference concludes.
 These cases are excellent opportunities for you to work one-on-one with the attendings.

 Additionally, at the conclusion of your rotation (Thursday morning of your fourth week) you each will prepare a 15 min Power-point presentation (10 min talk, 5 min for questions) to be given during our weekly conference.
 Presentations can be on any plastic surgery topic you find interesting.
 Students in the past have presented on some of their own research, others on an interesting case they saw and literature review, etc. You should probably have a topic picked by end of your second week.
 Talk to the residents for guidance/advice if you are struggling with a topic.
 We are also happy to go over the presentation with you ahead of time if you would like.